LuiGGi629/zadania/README.md

 - Encoding test gives gvhg
 - Decoding gvhg gives test
 - Decoding gsvjf rxpyi ldmul cqfnk hlevi gsvoz abwlt gives thequickbrownfoxjumpsoverthelazydog

+## Memory-efficient CSV

+24. Function that accepts a file object which contains a CSV file (including a header row) and returns a list of namedtuples representing each row.